CYLaiMDPhD/Clustering_Cryptocurrencies/README.md

 # Cryptocurrencies

 *Note: This repository was created to fulfill an assignment (Module 18 Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-The analysis, content, and format of this report were based on the grading rubric.*
+Analysis, content, and code were based on the grading rubric.*

 ## Summary Overview